modxcms/baseline-mgr/README.md

 That's all it takes before you can start seeing your Sass changes in a live MODX Manager just by hitting `⌘R` or `⇧F5` to see your changes in near real time.

+##Manager Theme Files
+Manager Themes can be highly customized, replacing every file in the Default theme, or you can just use a few styles and make selective overrides.
+You can even change the way the Manager works by including custome ExtJS files, but that is beyond the scope of this introductory overview.
+Manager themes are located in the `manager/templates/` directory, and the MODX Manager automatically scans the `manager/templates/` directory and lists any directories located there in the Manager Theme System Setting.

+A custom Manager theme will usually contains the following directories:

+* `sass/` – the baseline Sass files used to build the custom styling
+* `css/` – where `index.css` and `login.css` stylesheets are generated
+* `images/` – a copy of all images needed for the theme
+* `js/` (optional) – overrides for the overall layout of the MODX Manager, for instance to use a full-height tree menu, instead of it being nested underneath the top navigation. (see below)

+There are many other directories located in the `default` manager theme, most of them being the layout templates, ending in `.tpl`.
+You can create custom .tpl files should you wish, but it's not needed most of the time.

+##The `sass` Directory

+The Sass files are probably the most imortant files when it comes to creating a custom theme.
+For example, a clients might want branded colors and their logo in their Manager.
+This is where those changes would get made.
+The main Sass files you'll modify are as follows:

+* `index.scss` – the styles for the MODX Manager after logging in.
+This includes the majority of the _xxx.scss files inside.
+* `login.scss` – the styles for the MODX Manager login
+* `_colors-and-vars.scss` – probably the first starting point for your MODX Manager theming work.
+This is where all your baseline colors, font sets and other baseline styles are set that are used throughout the other Sass files.

+The additional Sass files that you may also wish to work with include:

+* `_buttons.scss` – the button styles used throughout the Manager
+* `_forms.scss` – the styles that control how forms appear
+* `_help.scss` – the styles for the MODX help page inside the Manager
+* `_navbar.scss` – the styles for the top navigation
+* `_tabs.scss` – the styles for tabs, both horizontal and vertical
+* `_tree.scss` – the styles for the trees
+* `_uberbar.scss` – the styling for the überbar search and keyboard navigation tool
+* `_xtheme-modx.scss` – a custom version of the default ExtJS 3.x styles (in which we'd love your assistance in performing additional cleanup and purging of unused styles)

+In addition, there are a few mixin and helper/utility Sass files:

+* `_box-sizing.scss` – a simple box sizing mixin helper file
+* `_image-set.scss` – a mixin used to create multiple background images
+* `_utility.scss` – mixins that don't output directly, but that can be used as helpers for things like image replacement, Font Awesome calls, hiding things visually, etc., via Sass extends functions.

 ---

+##Manager Theming with Sass in MODX Cloud

 ###1.
 Request Sass in your MODX Cloud Account